leobudima/elogii-blog/content/ups-route-optimization-software-review.md

 That makes it easier for customers to plan their day around other responsibilities, rather than the delivery itself.

-In return, it reduces the need for extra communication between your customer support teams and the customers.
+In return, it reduces the need for extra communication between your customer support teams and customers.

 And that lowers the frustration of everyone involved.

 ## What is the best route planning software?